turingschool-examples/fitlit-starter-kit/README.md

 * Using object and array prototype methods to perform data manipulation
 * Developing UX and UI that is intuitive and clear.

+## Abstract
+FitLit is a fitness tracking application, capable of managing and displaying data for a multitude of users.
+Each time a user log's in, the application instantiates all of objects necessary to fetch, manipulate and display that user's information.

 ## Setup
 To use this application: